NaldoGomes0897/xtalk/README.md

 ### Config the Server

-As mentioned [before](#start-the-server), Xtalk instance can be created from a JSON config, which customizes models used and controls concurrency behavior.
+As mentioned [before](#start-the-server), X-Talk instance can be created from a JSON config, which customizes models used and controls concurrency behavior.

 For model config, config should match model Python class name and init args.
 For example, the definition of `DefaultAgent` lies in `src/xtalk/llm_agent/default.py`:
 ```python